-There are four response time overdrive modes: Off, Normal, Fast, and Faster.
-We recommend just using the Normal mode as ‘Fast’ and ‘Faster’ are too aggressive and introduce inverse ghosting.
+There are four response time overdrive modes: Off, Normal, Fast and Faster.

 You can also overclock the monitor from the native 144Hz refresh rate to 160Hz.
 However, due to the DisplayPort 1.4 bandwidth limitations, you will need to use an 8-bit color depth or chroma subsampling for over 144Hz.